 There are some sectoral institutes where CAT is mandatory as a minimum qualification but for selection, and a seat in the college, one needs to clear other stages of selection.
 At IRMA, as the regulations state that there is a portion of rural and social awareness.
 At TISS also, there is a section on social issues.

-The separate section for awareness tests candidates on aspects such as national issues, government schemes, global averages, popular developmental schemes, recent elections to important world bodies and so on.
-At MICA, a creativity test is taken where a candidate who is well-read can generate a greater score.
+The separate section for awareness tests candidates on aspects such as national issues, government schemes, global averages, popular developmental schemes, recent elections to important world bodies, and so on.
+At MICA, a creativity test is taken where a well-read candidate can generate a greater score.

 Improved performance in RC

 Reading Comprehension is probably the most confusing section, especially for the technical background students.
 Although you will not directly need general knowledge to answer questions on RC, it is still essential if you want to score high in the RC section.

 It is probably that not all people are interested in all fields.
 Some people do not like to read about sports, some avoid politics, some steer clear of the economics section or the science section.
 But a reading habit of all things widens your scope of understanding and gives you the rare ability to connect different things.